psanse/BitGraph/src/graph/readme.md

 * `ugraph_w`: for undirected vertex-weighted graphs
 * `ugraph_ew`: for undirected edge-weighted graphs

-To use GRAPH in your projects, add the following header:
+To include the GRAPH library in your project, add the header #include "BitGraph/graph/graph.h".
+In the following example, a bitset of 100 elements is declared, containing only the 11th element (index numbering starts at 0).

-	#include "graph/graph.h"

-To add k-core graph analysis, for example, (see GRAPH ANALYSIS section below) the header is:

-	#include "graph/kcore.h"

-**Additional documentation is under development, and will be published asap.**

 BUILDING GRAPHS
 -------------------------------